 Joining the TRUSU Board of Directors is a great way to serve your fellow students and develop your skills; however, it is also a serious time commitment.
 To find out more about whether this position is right for you please read the information below outlining the commitment you are making and the expectations of each of the positions on the TRUSU Board of Directors.

-Expectations of All Board of Directors Members
+Expectations of the Board of Directors

 Members of the Board of Directors have a number of common responsibilities.
 You can find out more about those responsibilities outlined below.